japila-books/spark-sql-internals/docs/spark-sql-ColumnarBatch.md

 `ColumnarBatch` is <<creating-instance, created>> when:

-* `InMemoryTableScanExec` physical operator is requested to link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#createAndDecompressColumn[createAndDecompressColumn]
+* `InMemoryTableScanExec` physical operator is requested to spark-sql-SparkPlan-InMemoryTableScanExec.md#createAndDecompressColumn[createAndDecompressColumn]

-* `VectorizedParquetRecordReader` is requested to link:spark-sql-VectorizedParquetRecordReader.adoc#initBatch[initBatch]
+* `VectorizedParquetRecordReader` is requested to spark-sql-VectorizedParquetRecordReader.md#initBatch[initBatch]

 * `OrcColumnarBatchReader` is requested to `initBatch`